Tips for buying a home as a solo buyer

 4. 95% LTV mortgages

-If saving for a big deposit is holding you back, 95% LTV mortgages might be the solution.
+If saving for a big deposit is holding you back, 95% LTV mortgages might be the solution when trying to work out how to buy a house on your own.

 The Government backed Mortgage Guarantee Scheme helps lenders offer 95% mortgages by backing part of the loan, making them more accessible.